MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Set-LapsADResetPasswordPermission.md

 ## DESCRIPTION

-The `Set-LapsADResetPasswordPermission` cmdlet is used by administrators to configure security permissions on an Active Directory Organizational Unit (OU) to allow specific users or groups to reset the LAPS password expiration time on computers in that OU.
-Users and groups must be fully qualified with both domain and user name components; the only exception to this is when the specified name resolves to a built-in principal (for example "Domain Admins").
+The `Set-LapsADResetPasswordPermission` cmdlet is used by administrators to configure security permissions on an OU to allow specific users or groups to reset the LAPS password expiration time on computers in that OU.
+Users and groups must be fully qualified with both domain and user name components.
+The only exception to this is when the specified name resolves to a built-in principal, such as `Domain Admins`.

 ## EXAMPLES